Julie Chang: Career

-After originally pursuing a career in banking, Chang found her calling in 2000 after spending a semester at sea.
+After originally pursuing a career in banking, Chang found her calling in 2000 after attending Semester at Sea.
 She sailed around the world, spending time in such varied locations as Cuba, Brazil, South Africa, Kenya, India, Malaysia, Vietnam, Hong Kong, China and Japan.
-The voyage gave birth to her passion: story telling which can expose, educate and enlighten her viewing audience.
+The voyage gave birth to her passion: storytelling which can expose, educate and enlighten her viewing audience.

 While at WPIX, Chang covered both breaking and feature news.
 She also hosted the "Truly Julie" segment on the CW11 Morning News.
 She was featured in the February 2007 issue of high fashion magazine W, for which she was photographed by Philip-Lorca diCorcia.
 Chang has also appeared in fashion magazine Lucky and lifestyle magazine New York Moves.
 She had a minor part playing herself in the 2011 feature film The Smurfs.

 Chang left CW11 at the end of February 2008.
 She joined Fox 5 New York on June 16, 2008, and worked there until September 2012.
-Chang later moved to WNYW's sister station, KTTV, where since October 2012, she has been the Entertainment Anchor for Good Day LA and the Fox 11 Morning News.
+The following month, Chang moved to WNYW's sister station, KTTV, where she was the entertainment anchor for Good Day L.A. and the Fox 11 Morning News.
 In mid-November 2013, it was announced that she would be taking medical leave to treat a brain tumor.
 On January 22, 2014, Chang returned from medical leave.

 In May 2020, Chang decided to leave Good Day L.A..